 Disclosure of Political Expenditures by Non-Profit Organizations

 For any trade association or other entity organized under 26 U.S.C.
-Section 501(c)(4) or 501(c)(6) that receives $50,000 or more from Time Warner during a calendar year, the Company will ask that organization to identify the portion of Time Warner's payments that are used for political expenditures as defined by 26 U.S.C.
+Section 501(c)(6) that receives $50,000 or more from Time Warner during a calendar year, and for any entity organized under 26 U.S.C.
+Section 501(c)(4) that receives funding from Time Warner during a calendar year, the Company will ask those organizations to identify the portion of Time Warner's payments that are used for political expenditures as defined by 26 U.S.C.
 Section 162(e)(1)(B).
 Time Warner will annually disclose on its website any amounts reported in response to such requests.

 Company executives are required to certify annually that they have read and will comply with the Time Warner Standards of Business Conduct, which includes the Company's policies on political activities